When I first started blogging, I had no idea how to structure my posts to rank for search engines, or even why it was important.

 That's why it's important when using header tags to make sure they're correctly matching a keyword intent.
 If a post's H1 tag doesn't have a keyword, or if you put irrelevant text in H2 and H3 tags, Google will have a harder time understanding a page.
-As a result, that page won't rank well in search results.
+As a result, that page won't rank as well as it could.

 To illustrate, let's say your keyword is "eCommerce."
 You'd want this to be reflected in your H1 tag, so a title like "The Guide to Starting an eCommerce Business" would be ideal.
 That would tell Google exactly how to send web browsers to your post.

-You don't have to think of keywords by yourself, either — in fact, you can do some easy keyword researching to help you out, or look into keyword research tools like SEMRush or Ahrefs.
+You don't have to think of keywords by yourself, either — in fact, you can do some easy keyword research to help you out or look into keyword research tools like SEMRush or Ahrefs.
 Just make sure that your header tags are friendly to both humans and the search engine robots.

 Headers also make pages easier to read.
 Sectioning off different parts of a webpage keeps information organized and broken up in a comprehensible way.
-This helps readers find information they're looking for but also search engines, which are scanning along, too.
+This helps readers find information they're looking for but also search engines which are scanning along, too.